requarks/wiki-docs/releases/roadmap.md

 # 3.x

+## Switch to a full SPA model for navigation

+At the moment, only the administration area is using a SPA navigation model (switch views without reloading the page).
+Standard view pages don't use this model for easier SEO.

+In 3.x, site-wide SPA should be implemented in addition to server-side rendering of page contents.

+## Switch to Quasar Vue framework

+- Allows for easier server-side rendering and mobile capabilities.
+- Better components *(specifically the table component)*

+# 4.x

 ## Use PostgreSQL as sole database engine

 The current implementation for database handling is done via Knex.js and Objection.js, which allows for various drivers to be used for PostgreSQL, MySQL, MariaDB, SQL Server and SQLite.
 While it offers broad compatibility for users, it also brings major limitations for the architecture and development in general: